 The new five pound note follows suit from Canada and other counties also issuing plastic money.
 However, contactless payments on debit cards now eliminate the need for physical money altogether, without any added debt like the ones incurred on credit cards.
 Ditching cash altogether seems like a natural next step – one that may happen in the not so distant future.

-Cash does have a few distinct advantages.
+That said, cash has a few distinct advantages.
 Interestingly, people tend to be more frugal when they use cash, perhaps because when paying for something, you are physically giving it away.
 Whether spending recklessly is necessarily a disadvantage or not, it’s definitely a psychological curiosity that everyone should be aware of.
 Although cards are safer overall, many people like to know that they have money – the physical feel of it is something that can’t be matched.
 The culture of the society to which it belongs is also embedded into the currency – which often features historical figures and famous places.
-Coins and notes are quite beautiful to look at and with card taking over, this cultural side to money might be lost and money would simply be a number and nothing more.
+Coins and notes are quite beautiful to look at and with card taking over, this cultural side to money might be lost; currency could simply be a number and nothing more.